MordechaiHadad/bob/README.md

 - `bob sync`

-If Config::sync_version_file_path is set, the version in that file will be parsed and installed.
+If Config::version_sync_file_location is set, the version in that file will be parsed and installed.

 ---